Ceredigion: History

 Many pilgrims passed through Cardiganshire on their way to St Davids.
 Some came by sea and made use of the churches at Mwnt and Penbryn, while others came by land seeking hospitality at such places as Strata Florida Abbey.
 Both the abbey and Llanbadarn Fawr were important monastic sites of scholarship and education.
 Place names including ysbyty denote their association with pilgrims.

 In 1282, Edward I of England conquered the principality of Wales and divided the area into counties.
-One of thirteen traditional counties in Wales, Cardiganshire is also a vice-county.
+One of thirteen traditional counties in Wales.
 Cardiganshire was split into the five hundreds of Genau'r-Glyn, Ilar, Moyddyn, Penarth and Troedyraur.

+Much later, Cardiganshire was designated as a vice-county.

 Pen-y-wenallt was home to 17th century theologian and author, Theophilus Evans.
 In the 18th century there was an evangelical revival of Christianity, and nonconformism became established in the county as charismatic preachers like Daniel Rowland of Llangeitho attracted large congregations.
 Every community built its own chapel or meeting house, and Cardiganshire became one of the centres of Methodism in Wales; the Aeron Valley was at the centre of the revival.

 Cardigan was one of the major ports of southern Wales until its harbour silted in the mid-19th century.
 The Industrial Revolution passed by, not much affecting the area.
 In the uplands, wheeled vehicles were rare in the 18th century, and horses and sleds were still being used for transport.
 On the coast, herrings and corn were traded across the Irish Sea.
 In the 19th century, many of the rural poor emigrated to the New World from Cardigan, between five and six thousand leaving the town between 1790 and 1860.
 Aberystwyth became the main centre for the export of lead and Aberaeron and Newquay did brisk coastal trade.
 The building of the railway from Shrewsbury in the 1860s encouraged visitors, and hotels sprang up in the town to accommodate them.

 This area of the county of Dyfed became a district of Wales under the name Ceredigion in 1974 under the Local Government Act 1972, and since 1996, has formed the county of Ceredigion.
-According to the 2011 census, Ceredigion has the third highest proportion of Welsh speakers in the population at 47.3%; only Gwynedd and the Isle of Anglesey have a higher proportion.
+According to the 2021 census 45.3% of the population can speak Welsh, the third highest proportion after Gwynedd and the Isle of Anglesey.
+Nevertheless, this was a decline from 47.3% in 2011 and 52% in 2001.